w-pay/sdk-reference-android/README.md

 interface can be used.

 ### Postman collection

+In order to use the app, a merchant has to create the `Payment Request` for a basket of goods.
+The Postman collection in this repo can be used to make API calls to the Village "Merchant" API to simulate a merchant.
+To use the collection, import both the collection and the environment details into Postman.
+The collection is parameterised so it can be used against different environments.

 In order to create a `Payment Request` the `Create Payment Request` request in the Postman collection can be used.
 To get the QR code (as an image)